-This is a 16-week, multicenter, randomized, double-blind, double-dummy, placebo-controlled, parallel-group study to compare the efficacy and safety of 2 dose regimens of fremanezumab versus placebo in adult patients for the prevention of CCH.
-The study will consist of a screening visit, a run-in period lasting approximately 4 weeks (+3 days), and a 12-week double-blind treatment period.
+This is a 13-week, multicenter, randomized, double-blind, double-dummy, placebo-controlled, parallel-group study to compare the safety, and efficacy of 2 dose regimens of fremanezumab versus placebo in adult patients for the prevention of ECH.
+The study will consist of a screening visit, a run-in period lasting at least 1 week (+3 days), and a 12-week double-blind treatment period.
 During the course of any CH attack, patients will be allowed to use acute medications to treat acute headaches, as needed (PRN).

-Patients will complete a screening visit (visit 1) after providing written informed consent, and eligible patients will enter a run-in period lasting at least 4 weeks (+3 days) during which they will enter baseline CH attack information into an electronic diary device daily.
+Patients will complete a screening visit (visit 1) after providing written informed consent, and eligible patients will enter a run-in period lasting at least 1 week (+3 days) during which they will enter baseline CH attack information into an electronic diary device daily.
 Patients will return to the study center after completing the run-in period (visit 2 [week 0]).
-Patients who have at least 10 CH attacks during the run-in period and who continue to meet eligibility criteria (including entry of CH attack information in an electronic diary demonstrating compliance for 85% of days during the run-in period) will be randomly assigned at visit 2 (week 0) in a 1:1:1 ratio to 1 of 3 treatment groups as follows:
+Patients who had at least 7 CH attacks during the run-in period and who continue to meet eligibility criteria (including entry of CH attack information in an electronic diary demonstrating compliance for 85% of days during the run-in period) will be randomly assigned at visit 2 (week 0) in a 1:1:1 ratio to 1 of 3 treatment groups as follows:

-- fremanezumab 900-mg iv loading dose group: fremanezumab at 900 mg administered via an approximately 1-hour iv infusion at visit 2 (week 0) followed by fremanezumab at 225 mg administered as single sc injections (225 mg/1.5 mL) at visits 3 and 4 (weeks 4 and 8, respectively) - fremanezumab 675-mg sc loading dose group: fremanezumab at 675 mg administered as 3 sc injections (225 mg/1.5 mL) at visit 2 (week 0) followed by fremanezumab at 225 mg administered as single sc injections (225 mg/1.5 mL) at visits 3 and 4 (weeks 4 and 8, respectively) - placebo group: placebo administered via an approximately 1-hour iv infusion and as 3 sc injections at visit 2 (week 0) followed by placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively)
+- fremanezumab 900-mg iv loading dose group: fremanezumab at 900 mg administered via an approximately 1-hour iv infusion at visit 2 (week 0) followed by fremanezumab at 225 mg administered as single sc injections (225 mg/1.5 mL) at visits 3 and 4 (weeks 4 and 8, respectively) - fremanezumab 675-mg sc quarterly group: fremanezumab at 675 mg administered as 3 sc injections (225 mg/1.5 mL) at visit 2 (week 0) followed by placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively) - placebo group: placebo administered via an approximately 1-hour iv infusion and as 3 sc injections at visit 2 (week 0) followed by placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively)

 In order to maintain blinding throughout the study, the number of infusions and injections at each visit will be the same for all patients regardless of the treatment group to which they are randomized.
-Thus, all patients will receive an iv infusion of the test IMP or placebo IMP followed by 3 sc injections of the test IMP or placebo IMP at visit 2 (week 0), and all patients will receive single sc injections of the test IMP or placebo IMP at visits 3 and 4 (weeks 4 and 8, respectively).
+Thus, all patients will receive an iv infusion of test IMP or placebo IMP followed by 3 sc injections of test IMP or placebo IMP at visit 2 (week 0), and all patients will receive single sc injections of test IMP or placebo IMP at visits 3 and 4 (weeks 4 and 8, respectively).

 Randomization will be performed using electronic interactive response technology (IRT).
-Patients will be randomly assigned with stratification based on sex, country, and baseline concomitant preventive medications (yes/no) to the fremanezumab 900-mg iv loading dose group, the fremanezumab 675-mg sc loading dose group, or the placebo group in a 1:1:1 ratio.
+Patients will be randomly assigned with stratification based on sex, country, and baseline concomitant preventive medications (yes/no) to the fremanezumab 900-mg iv loading dose group, the fremanezumab 675 mg sc quarterly group, or the placebo group in a 1:1:1 ratio.

 Blinded treatment will be administered once monthly (ie, approximately every 4 weeks) for a total of 3 months.
 Final study assessments will be performed at the final visit for this study (visit 5), approximately 12 weeks after administration of the first dose of the IMP.
-Upon completion of the final study assessments, early withdrawal from the study, or discontinuation for any reason, patients will be offered the opportunity to enter a 32 week long-term safety study (as described in Study TV48125-CNS-30058) for safety and ADA evaluation without additional dosing.
+Upon completion of the final study assessments, early withdrawal from the study, or discontinuation for any reason, patients will be offered the opportunity to enter a 32-week long-term safety study

+(as described in Study TV48125-CNS-30058) for safety and ADA evaluation without additional dosing.